 The priorities for dealing with cases include

-Cases with allegations of anti-social behavior, including Ground 7A of Schedule 2 to the Housing Act 1988 and Section 84A of the Housing Act 1985.
+Cases with allegations of anti-social behaviour, including Ground 7A of Schedule 2 to the Housing Act 1988 and Section 84A of the Housing Act 1985.

 Cases with extreme alleged rent arrears accrued, that is, arrears equal to at least